 With this, we began our visit to Section Sully, the Egyptian Antiquities Collection, and two hours of some of the world’s greatest art, which you will see in the next two posts. 🙂

 Once the guided tour was over, I spent two more hours in the Greek Antiquities Room and the French Renaissance Gallery.
 After lunch at Chez Paul (the cafeteria), I headed outside to the Inner Courtyard

 It was dry!
 I happily exited upstairs, and headed across the street to L’Eglise St. Germain d’Auxerres, the first stop on my anticipated walk to Sorbonne, via L’Ile du Cite and Notre Dame de Paris.

 I went in this marvelous church, on the Musee’s east flank, and spent about forty minutes inside.
 I was greeted by Madonna, Child, and Three Magi.

 The scene of Christ being taken down from the cross was a key feature of the confessional chapel.

 As with any church, though, the most majestic sight was the altar.

 When I left the church, it was pouring, and the street and sidewalks were rapidly being inundated.
 Thus, my outing to the Left Bank is left for a future date.

-So it is the Musee du Louvre is framed, west, east above and below.
+So is the Musee du Louvre framed, west, east above and below.
 In the next post, I will highlight Egyptian and Greek art of the antiquarian kind, followed by a post devoted to the Italian and French Renaissance collections, with a nod to Louis XIV and his displays of wealth.